bwsw/cloudstack-ui/docs/source/CSUI-Events.rst

 Events List
 ~~~~~~~~~~~~~~~~
 Events in the Activity log are listed in a chronological order from the latest till the earliest.
-The latest 25 events are displayed.
+It represents the full list of events for a selected day.

 A user can view activities for his/her user only.
 An Administrator can see events for all accounts in the domain.